monique-singer_festive-rice_38_westmountmag

 Festive Basmati Rice

-A perfect dish for celebrations that can be adapted for vegans
+A perfect dish for the holidays that can be adapted for vegans

 Recipe by Monique Singer